lydell/elm-watch/README.md

 ### postprocess

+> ℹ️ Postprocessing is an “advanced” feature.
+If you’re just starting out – skip it.

 This lets you change Elm’s JavaScript output.
 There are two use cases for this:

 - Patch the JS during development as well as in production.
 - Minify the JS in production.

 The `"postprocess"` field is a non-empty array, describing a command to run.
+There are two types of commands:

+- [External process](#external-process) – run any program written in any language
+- [elm-watch-node](#elm-watch-node) – run a Node.js inside the elm-watch process itself for performance

+If you’re in a hurry, I recommend going straight to [elm-watch-node](#elm-watch-node), but reading [External process](#external-process) gives the full story.

+The goal of the postprocessing feature is to be an easier way of transforming Elm’s JavaScript output than learning how to write for example a [webpack plugin].
+It’s essentially just a `String -> String` function, while still giving you full control.
+To push you in the “full control” direction, there are no “shortcuts” for postprocessing in elm-watch – the only way to do it is to write a small script (see the following two sections).

+#### External process

-The first item of the array is the name of the command to spawn: It’s looked up in `PATH`, falling back to being relative to `elm-watch.json`.
+The first item of the `"postprocess"` array is the name of the command to spawn: It’s looked up in `PATH`, falling back to being relative to `elm-watch.json`.
 The remaining items are simply arguments to pass to the spawned command.
 Note: The arguments are just strings, not `bash` code or something like that.
 The command is run with CWD set to the `elm-watch.json` directory.

 Apart from the specified arguments, elm-watch appends some more, in this order: